Psalm 149: Musical settings

-With an incipit about singing, the psalm and especially its first line has often been set to music, in various languages.
-Heinrich Schütz published a composition of its beginning in Latin, "Cantate Domino canticum novum", in 1625 in his Cantiones sacrae as SWV 81, scored for four voices and basso continuo.
+With an incipit about singing, the psalm and especially its first line has often been set to music in various languages.
+Heinrich Schütz published a composition of its beginning in Latin, "Cantate Domino canticum novum" in 1625 in his Cantiones sacrae as SWV 81, scored for four voices and basso continuo.
 He set the psalm in German, titled Die heilige Gemeine (The holy congregation) as part of the Becker Psalter, as SWV 254.
 Matthäus Apelles von Löwenstern published the hymn "Singt dem Herrn ein neues Lied", a paraphrase of the psalm, in 1644.
 BWV 411 is Johann Sebastian Bach's four-part setting of Löwenstern's hymn tune.
 Bach's cantata Singet dem Herrn ein neues Lied, BWV 190, for New Year's Day, and his motet Singet dem Herrn ein neues Lied, BWV 225, composed in the 1720s like the cantata, both open with words taken from the beginning of the psalm.
 Jean-Joseph de Mondonville set the psalm as a motet, one of his nine grand motets, in 1734.

 Antonín Dvořák set the complete psalm for mixed choir and orchestra, as his Op.
 79. Bernard Rose set the psalm in English as Praise ye the Lord for unaccompanied double choir in 1949.
 Philip James set it for choir in 1956.
 Raymond Wilding-White set the psalm for two sopranos, violin and viola.
+David Conte set the first two verses in Latin for antiphonal double chorus.

 English-language hymns paraphrasing Psalm 149, or taking inspiration from it, include "I sing the mighty power of God", "Let all the world in every corner sing", "Lord of the Dance", "Praise the Lord, sing Hallelujah", "Songs of praise the angels sang", and "We sing the mighty power of God".